Florida law treats consent to a child’s “mental health treatment” differently from other shared major parental decisions.

 Think about how consent to mental health treatment plays out in practice.
 A modification case illustrates how parents may litigate when both disagree about consent to therapy.

 In Puhl v.
-Puhl, Case No. 4D18-365 (Fla.
-4th DCA November 28, 2018), parents agreed on a parenting plan that gave the mom ultimate decision making when the dad and she couldn’t agree.
+Puhl, 260 So.
+3d 323 (Fla.
+4th DCA 2018), parents agreed on a parenting plan that gave the mom ultimate decision making when the dad and she couldn’t agree.
 Dad alleged mom took the child to therapy the child didn’t need without first consulting him.
 But, before entry of final judgment, a medical professional diagnosed the child with the condition for which mom sought treatment.

 The Court held mom’s taking the child to therapy without first consulting dad didn’t support modifying the parenting plan.
 The facts supported no finding of a “substantial, material, and unanticipated change in circumstances” occurred.

 Extraordinary Burden for Modifying Parenting Plans

 This “substantial change” burden for modification for modifying parenting plans is difficult to carry.
 But, in Florida collaborative divorce, parents have options.
 They may agree to a different burden for modification.